pgjdbc/pgjdbc/docs/documentation/head/server-prepare.md

 #### Use of server-prepared statements for con.createStatement()

-By default, pgjdbc uses server-prepard statements for `PreparedStatement` only, however you might want to activate server side prepared statements for regular `Statement` as well.
+By default, pgjdbc uses server-prepared statements for `PreparedStatement` only, however you might want to activate server side prepared statements for regular `Statement` as well.
 For instance, if you execute the same statement through `con.createStatement().executeQuery(...)`, then you might improve performance by caching the statement.
 Of course it is better to use `PreparedStatements` explicitly,